 It’s almost entirely used in the context of trees so we can safely associate this word with our tree services.

-Since tree lopping refers to the removal of branches/limbs/twigs from trees, it’s clear that it’s not the same as tree removal which clearly refers to the removal of a tree.
+Since tree lopping refers to the removal of branches/limbs/twigs from trees, it’s clear that it’s not the same as tree removal.

 We should point out that even when a tree needs to be removed, it undergoes tree lopping.
-This reduces the risk of any damage when the tree falls but it also makes it easier to manage one single trunk instead of having to worry about lots of branches all over the place.
+This reduces the risk of any damage when the tree falls.
+It also makes it easier to manage one single trunk instead of having to worry about lots of branches all over the place.

 Now when it comes to tree pruning (which is a bit like what lopping refers to), it’s usually when a tree needs to stay put but just needs to be tidied up a little bit.
 This is carried out as part of our tree maintenance service which can be done as and when required.